 5.2 Purchase and support of all internet, hardware and software required at the Client’s office locations to enable connectivity to the Hosted Service.

-5.3 Ensuring that use of the Hosted Service is for appropriate business use only.
+5.3 Ensure that use of the Hosted Service is for appropriate business use only.
 Refer Acceptable Usage policy.

-5.4 Client must not configure or adapt the Products in the manner that causes performance degradation to the Cloud Provider environment.
+5.4 Not configure or adapt the Products in the manner that causes performance degradation to the Cloud Provider environment.

 6 SERVICES LEVELS

 6.1.1 The Hosted Service will be available during Planned Service Hours less any Excusable Down Time, provided Client has paid the applicable Subscription Fees.

 6.1.2 Access may be available during Excusable Down Time, but such access is not part of the conditions defined in this Agreement.